-Our school Uses CPOMs.
+Our academy Newark Academy uses CPOMs.

 We acknowledge without information being recorded it can be lost.
 This could be crucial information, the importance of which is not always necessarily apparent at the time.
 On occasions, this information could be crucial evidence to safeguard a child or be evidence in future criminal prosecutions.